 - Planning Time - Through an activity, the children plan the areas they will work (play) in during work time.

-- Work Time - The children play in the areas they selected during planning time.
+- Work Time - The children play in the areas they select during planning time.
 Teachers move around the room and interact with each child in their self-directed play.
 The children may change their plans as they see fit.
 Work time is the longest activity of the day.

 - Clean-up Time - The children clean up the materials they used during work time.